A long time ago, in a galaxy far, far away...

 Or at least, that is what the group of travelers aboard THE HARROWING GALE believe, as they make their way to VELABRI, a planet on the furthest reaches of wild space, barely even a part of the galaxy itself.

-With the galaxy warped into the folds of hyperspace behind them, they believe their troubles behind them, when an their trip is suddenly interrupted…
+With the galaxy warped into the folds of hyperspace behind them, they believe their troubles are behind them, when their trip is suddenly interrupted…

 A few stops, and almost a quarter of the galaxy later, she found herself with a few passengers and a cargo hold full of supplies she’d picked up en route to Ryloth, all bound for the beyond-backwater planet Velabri.
 She’d already noticed when refueling at Lamaredd that they were no longer in the galaxy – the bulging, starry disc was fully visible in the starboard viewports when they weren’t filled with the bright blur of hyperspace.

 For those interested, Velabri is in quadrant S18, just "South" of Ryloth and Tatooine.